pramnora/Linode/README.md

 - £0.04p per hour
 - £30.00 monthly

-(**NOTE:** Unless you take the server down...; then, they will charge you whether the server is actually up and running/or, not...?!)
+(**NOTE:** Unless you take the server down, completely...; then, they will charge you whether the server is actually up and running/or, not...?!)

 ### Registering to use the Linode Service...